Police strike ballot a 'sad' sign

 The Home Office said police must "play their part" in finding savings.

-Police officers are currently banned by law from taking industrial action.'Pay restraint'
+Police officers are currently banned by law from taking industrial action.

 The Police Federation is balloting its 135,000 members nationwide asking if they want full industrial rights.